openrewrite/rewrite-migrate-java/README.md

 - Applications that use any of the Java EE specifications will have those dependencies migrated to Jakarta EE 8.
-Additionally, the migration to Jakarta EE 8 will also add explicit runtime dependencies on those projects that have transitive dependencies on the Jakrata EE APIs. **Currently, only Maven-based build files are supported.**
+Additionally, the migration to Jakarta EE 8 will also add explicit runtime dependencies on those projects that have transitive dependencies on the Jakarta EE APIs. **Currently, only Maven-based build files are supported.**
 - Application that use maven plugins for generating source code from XSDs and WSDLs will have their plugins updated to use a version of the plugin that is compatible with Java 11.
 - Any deprecated APIs in the earlier versions of Java that have a well-defined migration path will be automatically